larryhastings/big/README.md

 <dl><dd>

-This family of string functions was inspired by Python's `str.strip`, `str.rstrip`, and `str.splitlines` functions.
-These functions are well-designed, and often do what you want.
-But they're surprisingly opinionated.
-And... what if your use case doesn't fit exactly into their narrow functionality?  `str.strip` supports two specific modes of operation; if you want to split your string in a slightly different way, you probably can't use `str.strip`.
+This family of string functions was inspired by Python's `str.strip`, `str.rstrip`, and `str.splitlines` methods.
+These string splitting methods are well-designed and often do what you want.
+But they're surprisingly narrow and opinionated.
+What if your use case doesn't map neatly to one of these functions?  `str.strip` supports two *very specific* modes of operation--unless you want to split your string in *exactly* one of those two modes, you probably can't use `str.strip` to solve your problem.

 So what *can* you use?
 There's `re.strip`, but that can be hard to use.<sup id=back_to_re_strip><a href=#re_strip_footnote>1</a></sup>